 In his 2017 book, The Fourth Industrial Revolution, World Economic Forum founder Klaus Schwab posited:

 Get personalized degree recommendations that will help you find a program that will match your goals and dreams.

 I believe that today we are at the beginning of a fourth industrial revolution.
 It began at the turn of this century and builds on the digital revolution.
 It is characterized by a much more ubiquitous and mobile internet, by smaller and more powerful sensors that have become cheaper, and by artificial intelligence and machine learning.
 (Schwab, 2017, pp. 11-12)

-This article on the Fourth Industrial Revolution: what it means, how to respond, aims to provide a detailed definition of the Fourth Industrial Revolution and discuss the technologies driving these ongoing changes in society.
-This article also expounds on the Fourth Industrial Revolution risks and benefits, along with strategies to help businesses cope with these changes.
+This article on the Fourth Industrial Revolution: what it means, how to respond, aims to provide the detailed characteristics of Fourth Industrial Revolution and discuss the technologies driving these ongoing changes in society.
+This article also expounds on the risks and advantages of 4th Industrial Revolution, along with strategies to help businesses cope with these changes.

 This revolution has also been defined by its technological impact on manufacturing and industrial processes.
 Advanced technologies, such as machine-to-machine communication and the Internet of Things increase automation in factories, improve communication, and allow for the production of smart machines capable of self-diagnosis (Moore, 2019).
 Schwab (2017) further states that the Fourth Industrial Revolution is where advances in technology have made it possible for the virtual and physical aspects of manufacturing to work together more smoothly.